venkys-io/Code-Blogs/BST NODE LEVEL.md

 6. **Genetic and Biological Classification:** BSTs are utilized in organizing biological data.
 Node levels may signify the taxonomic classification or evolutionary relationships between species.
 7. **Computer Graphics and Games:** In rendering tree structures or scene graphs, BSTs are useful.
 Node levels might indicate the depth of objects in a scene, aiding in rendering processes.
 8. **Optimization Algorithms:** Algorithms for optimization problems often utilize tree structures.
 Node levels might represent stages or iterations in the optimization process, guiding the algorithm's progression.

+## Test Cases

+- Input:
+  10
+  20
+  30
+  40
+  50
+  60
+  70
+  70

+  Output:
+  3

+  Explanation:
+  - The provided input constructs a binary tree with the following structure:
+         10
+        /  \
+       20   30
+      / \   / \
+     40 50 60 70
+    - The level of the node with data 70 in the binary tree is 3.
+    - Therefore, the output is 3.

+- Input:
+  50
+  30
+  70
+  20
+  40
+  60
+  80
+  20
+  Output:
+  2

+  Explanation:
+  - The provided input constructs a binary tree with the following structure:
+         50
+        /  \
+       30   70
+      / \   / \
+     20 40 60 80
+  - The level of the node with data 20 in the binary tree is 2.
+  - Therefore, the output is 2.